rahulvashistha/blog-project/README.md

 # blogproject
-A simple blog project with function based views.
+A simple blog project with class based views.
 Provides option to add posts, search posts and among them, comment on posts and login/signup functionalities.
 Also have a dark and light theme toggle option.
 Developed during my internship at Technoarch Softwares.